wp-plugins/pimp-my-snippet/readme.txt

 == Changelog ==

+= 1.0 =
+* updated GeSHi to 1.0.8.11
+* code refactoring

 = 0.1 =
 * release of the plugin

 == Upgrade Notice ==

+= 1.0 =
+This release contains the latest version of GeSHi.
+I also did some code refactoring.

 = 0.1 =
 This is the release of the plugin.
 You should install immediately. ;)